 - Employment of Irish or other EU citizens in the UK, and UK citizens in Ireland.

-- Transport and logistics from Ireland or other EU country to and from the UK, including fulfilment.
+- Transport and logistics from Ireland or other EU country to and from Great Britain, including fulfilment.

 - Product safety or eco-compliance for products exported to the UK, including packaging and labelling.